eliseomartelli/eliseomartelli.it/_posts/2020-03-02-netflix-payments-home-assistant.md

 ## Scheduling counter's increments

-Home Assistant's preferred way of _making things happen_ is automations.
+In a _nutshell_, Home Assistant makes things happen though automations.
-Automations, in a nutshell, are _pieces of code_ that will run when something triggers it and/or some conditions are met.
+Automations are _pieces of code_ that will run when something triggers it and/or some conditions are met.
-Automations, in an home automation system, are the glue that can tie all of our devices together.
+In a home automation system, they are the glue that can tie all of our devices together.
-Today we'll use them to create a recurring task that will take care of incrementing our newly added counters.
+Today we’ll use them to create a recurring task dedicated to incrementing our newly added counters.

 {% raw %}
 ```yaml